Küsnacht

 From 2000 to the beginning of 2011 we lived in Küsnacht, a small town just south of Zürich, on the lake.

 A stream runs through Küsnacht.
-From our flat, it was a five-minute walk upstream to the pleasant valley, the Küsnachter Tobel, where these pictures were taken in December 2000.
+From our flat, it's a five-minute walk upstream to the pleasant valley, the Küsnachter Tobel, where these pictures were taken in December 2000.
 Your browser cannot display JPEG images!

 The path up the Küsnachter Tobel crosses from side to side of the river.

-We walked up the Tobel a lot, but never tired of it.
+We walk up the Tobel a lot, but never tire of it.
 It changes with the seasons, with the weather, and with the time of day.
 This was taken in the early morning.

 Much more common in rivers in this part of Switzerland, but much more difficult to photograph without an SLR, is the "Wasseramsel", or dipper.
 It sits on a rock, making a bobbing movement somewhat like a quick curtsey, then dives into the water, presumably to feed on little aquatic animals.